satvikp221b/-CS510-IntelliAbstract/README.md

 Chrome browser.

 ## 2. Starting the Server:
 a.
-Navigate to the "FlaskApp" folder on your system. <br>
-b.
 Determine which model you want to use.
 For a non- machine learning model, use the flask.py file.
 For a model that uses BERT, use the FlaskBert.py file. <br>
-c.
+b.
 Open a terminal, navigate to the folder containing the appropriate Python file, and run it.
 This action starts the server for the chosen model type.
-Note that you only need to start the server once to summarize multi- ple articles or websites. <br>
+Note that you only need to start the server once to summarize multi- ple articles or websites.

 ## 3. Summarizing an Article:
 a.
 With the server running, navigate to the website con-